-HOSTS PAY CHECK-IN TAXI FARE FROM PLAZA!
+Local Plaza-area Taxi drivers know the location and can bring you right to the door for a nominal fare.
 No guesswork, no worries!And, we provide detailed and easy directions from the airport!

-Hosts, are extremely knowledgeable and helpful...we know almost every thing about being here and almost everybody here.
+Hosts, are extremely knowledgeable and helpful...we know almost everything about being here and almost everybody here.
 You are in good and safe hands.
 We offer extremely extensive and helpful services to each guest.

 Hosts are especially responsive to guest's needs for their vacation, whether its privacy or interaction with hosts.

 Hosts are on-site and available to answer guest's questions, offer information and introduce them to the unique aspects of Sayulita.
 Hosts are happy to help with all needs - suggesting where to find things or services which in line with guests' interests and needs.
 Hosts also help with free transportation service to the bus stop upon departure, help with any extra Taxi pick-up services, help with any health issues which pop up, if and when needed.
 Hosts are essentially each guests' private concierge service and point people for the duration of the visit.

 The goal is to help in any way so that each guest's stay is as enjoyable as possible.

 Now on the map as a sought-after destination and the jewel-in-the-crown of Riviera Nayarit, Sayulita offers fine restaurants, unique jewelry made by local artisans, colorful boutiques, lively nightlife with live music, horseback, snorkeling, fishing, boating and hiking tours and activities.